-Adherence to these construction procedures will increase the likelihood that stream flow and water quality will be maintained throughout construction.
-Most stream crossings will be completed using dry crossing techniques.
-Dry crossing means that the work area is kept dry either by installing control measures or by avoiding disturbance of the waterbody entirely (i.e., HDD).
+Stream protection measures have been established to increase the likelihood that stream flow and water quality will be maintained throughout construction.
+Most stream crossings will be completed using dry crossing techniques, where the work area is kept dry either by installing control measures or by avoiding disturbance of the waterbody entirely (e.g., crossing under the waterbody).
 In the case of a culvert replacement, the work area would be kept dry by installing a cofferdam at the upstream side of the culvert and redirecting the flow either through a bypass culvert or pumping around the work area.